The following story is absolutely true.

 Well, you’ll notice that I haven’t changed the name of this web site to “mormonjournal.net”.
 Here are some reasons why:

 I know someone who speaks in tongues.
-While she is Christian, and Mormons have been known to speak in tongues, she is not Mormon herself.
+While she is Christian, and members of the LDS church have been known to speak in tongues, she is not a member.

 I know people who have travelled astrally and met any number of non-Christian otherworldly spirits.
-While some of these people are, in a sense, Christian — the claim, in fact, to have met Jesus and other “ascended masters” in the astral realm — they are certainly not Mormon.
+While some of these people are, in a sense, Christian — the claim, in fact, to have met Jesus and other “ascended masters” in the astral realm — they are certainly not members of the LDS church.

 My mother, a practitioner of Zen, has traveled astrally many times and had dozens of precognitive dreams.
 Interestingly, she has never once met any spirit guides.